 Ramaphosa and those who have accompanied him to power lack moral authority.
 However, this problem is endemic to South African politics: there are no leaders of any party who can claim moral authority.
 This makes the situation all the more dire and all the more unacceptable.

 Perhaps this is a bleak place to end.
 Forgive me, but it would be a lie to suggest I am hopeful.
 I am not cynical either, nor am I wont to insist that we have reached a tragic dead end.
 Instead, I am sober and firm in my conviction that nothing is predetermined about our future.
 Just as there is no reason to believe things will get better, there is no cause for wholesale despair.
 The present is what it is.

 I understand the need for hope, though, and if you are looking for some, you might be heartened by the words of my coffee companion.
 Mabaso is right.
 Old people are nostalgic.
 But South Africa is a young country and so this habit of looking back towards better times must be replaced by the clear-eyed actions of the young.
 The future belongs to those who have no memories of Mandela, and no illusions about the cravenness that national pomp and pageantry seek to hide.

 If there is hope, it lies in the generation we have reared to accept that they have no need for nostalgia.

 Sisonke Msimang is the author of two books.
 She writes about justice, politics and democracy.
-This article was published with the support of the Heinrich Böll Foundation.
-The views expressed in this article should not be taken as a reflection of the views of the foundation.
+This article was published with the support of the Heinrich Boell Foundation.
+The views expressed in this article should not be taken as a reflection of the views of the Foundation.